Luno0811/Final_Project_Indigo/README.md

 - Create an HTML which will include a drop-down selection of vaccination statistics by day and by state.
 - Use supervised and unsupervised machine learning to answer the project questions.
 ## Results
-We are predicting that there will be a need for resitribution of vaccines based on use and scarcity accross the states.
+We are predicting that there will be a need for redisitribution of vaccines based on use and scarcity accross the states.